Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Conclusions

 (3) Pipeline packing and provision of local storage for peak loads for both power generation and heating may be incorporated in PyPSA-GB-H2 model, with re-evaluation of hydrogen power plants modelling.

-\subsection{Conclusions}
+(4) Substantial difference between FES and PyPSA-GB-H2 peak hydrogen storage was observed.
+Peak storage requirement may affect techno-economic feasibility of low-carbon adaption and the discrepancy shall be investigated further.

+\section{Conclusions}

-FES scenarios presented by National Grid \cite{[6]ESO2023-Report} on an annual basis provide potential directions of hydrogen integration in the GB energy system, however, the extent of hydrogen application in different sectors and production capacity by each technology is highly varying between the scenarios.
+FES scenarios presented by National Grid \cite{[6]ESO2023-Report} on an annual basis provide potential directions of hydrogen integration in the GB's energy system, however, the extent of hydrogen application in different sectors and production capacity by each technology is highly varying between the scenarios.
 Moreover, FES scenarios are not providing guarantee of proceeding with one or another decarbonization scenario, in fact future energy mix will potentially land somewhere in between.
-Nonetheless, the scenarios are setting the minimum and maximum boundaries of potential hydrogen adaptation based on current state of research and stakeholders involvement.
-Therefore, these boundaries could act as a guideline for hydrogen infrastructure development.
+Even though FES scenarios could be considered as minimum and maximum boundaries for potential hydrogen adaptation, there is a gap in definition of geospatial flexibility for each supply and demand sector.
+This uncertainty can lead to substantial investment in complex infrastructure which may be largely underutilized in the future.
+Hydrogen adaptation may have to be adjusted around the new infrastructure missing out opportunities for more efficient energy systems development.

-This study provided evaluation of Great Britain's hydrogen infrastructure development roadmap, considering the adaptability and flexibility of future hydrogen integration across different sectors.
-An open-source model PyPSA-GB-H2 was developed, improving visibility of hydrogen adaptation across various sectors building up a base for further studies.
-Furthermore, policy recommendations were provided highlighting importance of early decisions to enhance the development of more efficient energy systems.
+This study performed evaluation of GB's hydrogen infrastructure development introducing geospatial flexibility of supply and demand sectors.
+An open-source model PyPSA-GB-H2 was developed, improving visibility of hydrogen adaptation across various sectors and building up a base for further studies.
+The model incorporated all potential consumers and producers of low-carbon hydrogen predicted in FES scenarios and is flexible to be re-used along with future developments in this sector.
+A general nature of PyPSA-GB-H2 and variety of covered sectors will also allow to adopt the model to other European Union (EU) countries, modifying GIS location and low-carbon hydrogen capacities in line with specific country strategic planning.

+Development of hydrogen infrastructure and hydrogen economy are two interdependent aspects.
+From one side, the scale of infrastructure shall be defined by hydrogen integration in the future energy mix.
+From another, hydrogen supply chain growth may be constrained by the absence of facilities to link potential supply and demand sites.

+This study recommends prioritising the establishment of green hydrogen hubs, in the near-term, aligning with demands for synthetic fuels production, industry, and power, which can facilitate the subsequent roll out of up to 10GW of hydrogen production capacity by 2050.
+Additionally, the analysis quantifies a high proportion of hydrogen supply and demand which can be located flexibly.